ue22-p20/web-intro/notebooks/31-js-language-overview.md

 // this is a comment, no need to close
 // but must be repeated on each line

-// you should end all statements with a ;
+// you may end all statements with a ;
 a = 10;

+// but that's not mandatory
+b = a * a

-/* this is another one
+/* this is another comment
    everything including newlines
-   is ignored until matching */
+   is ignored until matching
+*/
 ```

 <span class="rise-footnote"> **NOTE** as we will see below, real code should **always** declare variables, so this would read `let a = 10;` instead, but let us keep it simple for now </span>